-Mexico is a staple getaway destination, with its lovely sand beaches, sunny weather, delicious food and friendly people.
-The relative low cost of land and labour means that companies have been able to build excellent hotels and all-inclusive resorts without having to price out most of the travel market.
+Mexico is a staple getaway destination, with its lovely sandy beaches, sunny weather, delicious food and friendly people.
+The relatively low cost of land and labour means that companies have been able to build excellent hotels and all-inclusive resorts without having to price out most of the travel market.
 Modest budgets can still find excellent spot s for a relaxing holiday.

 And Mexico offers more than just relaxation and great food.
 The Gulf of Mexico is a warm-water area, and as such is a frequent grazing ground of one of the ocean’s most endearing – and impressive – residents… the whale shark.

 At an average length of just over twelve metres, and almost thirteen and a half (Imperial) tons, the whale shark holds the title of the world’s largest fish.
 Despite its great size – and its membership in one of the scariest groups of fish – it is in reality a gentle giant.